rodkin-yevhenii/training-features/README.md

 ## The most popular posts shortcode

-This `[most_popular_posts]` shordcode shows the most popular posts on the frontent.
-The number of posts can be changed.
+The `[most_popular_posts]` shortcode displays the most popular posts on the frontend.
+The number of posts can be adjusted.
-Also, you can show posts that have been published in a specified time interval.
-To increase the site performance we added to transient cache the data of the most popular posts.
-All analytics data stored in the custom table.
-This table will be removed when you decide to remove the plugin.
+Additionally, you can display posts published within a specified time interval.
+To improve site performance, we store the most popular posts' data in a transient cache.
+All analytics data is stored in a custom table, which will be removed when you uninstall the plugin.

 ![](https://github.com/rodkin-yevhenii/training-features/blob/images/posts-popularity-analysis/shortcode.png)